Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 ## Game Transparency
-- Josh has framed the invitation and is softly 'hosting' a participatory 'reality game' in the S3 format, however its been integrated it into a Game Shifting recipie for future composability.
+- Josh has framed the invitation and is softly 'hosting' a participatory 'reality game' in the S3 format, however its been integrated it into a Game Shifting recipie for live adaptability and future composability.
 	- [[Game Shifting Elements]]

 ---

-### Content: From adgenda

 ## Adgenda
 - Grattitude for the MMV (Marketing Meta View :p) - best high level vatage point so far!